RahulSDE/HTML/readme.md

            |                            |
         opening tag                    closing tag
     ```
+- Tag is the syntax that we actually use in order to write the html code, when the tag is dispalyed on the browser, it beomes html element.
 - With a tag, there is an opening and closing tag associated with it.
 - There is an exception.
 There are some tags which are self-closing tags means we don't need to put closing tag with them.
     - ex: